aerospike/aerospike-vector-search-examples/README.md

 apps are written in Python.
 The available apps are:

 * [Basic Search](./basic-search/README.md) - A simple application used to showcase the Python client.
-* [Quote Search](./quote-semantic-search/) - This is a semantic text search that includes a small dataset of quotes.
+* [Quote Search](./quote-semantic-search/) - A application for semantic text search that includes a small dataset of quotes.
 * [Prism Image Search](./prism-image-search/) - This is an image search demo that can be used to search jpgs.
 (No dataset included in this example. )

 ## Prerequisites